 Brenda Weinberg *Retired Faculty (Ed.
 D., OSP, CAST/ISST)

 Brenda holds a doctoral degree in Education (University of Toronto, 2009) and a Master’s degree in Psychology (York University, 1991).

-She became a certified Sandplay therapist in 1995 and has been a Teaching Member, supervisor and advisor for CAST/ISST since 1997.
-Since 2000, she has been a Clinical Member of the Ontario Society of Psychotherapists (OSP).
-Working in agencies with people with developmental/emotional challenges and in private practice with children and adults for almost two decades, Brenda helped initiate Sandplay Therapy training programs in both Canada and South Korea.
-She currently teaches Sandplay and supervises interns in both countries.
-Brenda is recognized as an international reader of trainees’ final case reports for ISST certification purposes.
+She became a certified Sandplay therapist in 1995 and a Teaching Member, supervisor and advisor for CAST/ISST in 1997.
+From 2000, Brenda was a clinical member of OSP (the Ontario Society of Psychotherapists) and later registered in the CRPO (College of Registered Psychotherapists).
+During her professional career in Toronto, Ontario covering more than two decades, Brenda worked in agencies with people with developmental/emotional challenges and in private practice with children and adults.
+Brenda helped initiate Sandplay Therapy training programs in both Canada and South Korea.
+Now retired from OSP, CRPO, and her work in Canada as a sandplay therapist, teacher, and supervisor, she still teaches and supervises sandplay for a month or so, twice a year, in South Korea.
+She also is recognized as an international reader of final case reports for ISST certification purposes.